iamcici0424/iamcici0424/README.md

 ### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> A little more about me...

-I'm Cici!
 I desire to transform data into useful information and bring brilliant product insights to the table as a Data Analyst for SchoolCare, a healthcare startup based in NYC.
 Utilizing data is always a powerful tool to support the story behind and data has its own power to continuesly change our life:)

 - **Programming/Tools**: SQL, R (ggplot2, dplyr, glmnet, shiny, etc), Excel (Pivot Table, vlookup), SPSS, Python (Matplotlib, NumPy, pandas, etc), Tableau, SAS, Chartio, Jira, Asana, Databricks